 We recommend doing the Kilimanjaro Safari as early in the day as possible as it’ll be cooler and the animals will be more active.
 This is actually a tip from our oldest, Oliver.
 He also suggests sitting in the middle of the safari jeep so you can see out each side of the jeep equally well.

-We really enjoyed the Kilimanjaro Safari and hope as the boys grow older and Tanzania changes their anti-LGBT laws we will be lucky enough to take them there for a real Serengeti experience and perhaps even climb the mighty Mount Kilimanjaro.
+We really enjoyed the Kilimanjaro Safari and hope as the boys grow older we’ll be able to do a real safari.
+As of right now (2021) most African countries have severer anti-LGBT laws, but we hope that someday we will be lucky enough to take them there for a real Serengeti experience and perhaps even climb the mighty Mount Kilimanjaro.

 The Festival of The Lion King in the Africa section of Animal Kingdom is a must.
 The costumes and the dancing are amazing and taking a break from the heat in the air-conditioned theater is much-needed even early in the day.
 Kids will love how much involvement there is because audience participation is important, and adults will love the nostalgia of The Lion King’s songs.
 It is very different from the Broadway show (which we got to see in New York) but some of the costumes do reflect that same Broadway Style.